 I collect no personal information about you without your consent.
 I collect anonymised analytics data to help improve the features of the site (see Cookies below) and I may collect data like your name and email address, if you give them to me (see Email & Communication below).

 I use Google Analytics to track anonymised usage data about anyone who visits the site.
 This lets me see things like which pages are being visited the most or which products people might be buying.
-Ultimately I use this data to improve the experience of using the site, for example if I find that there’s a particular page the gets a lot of clicks but then people immediately leave it there must be something wrong with that page, so I can go in and fix it to hopefully make the experience of using the site better for you.
+Ultimately I use this data to improve the experience of using the site.
+For example, if I find that there’s a particular page the gets a lot of clicks but people immediately leave it there must be something wrong with that page, so I can go in and fix it to hopefully make the experience of using the site better for you.

 Running a small, 1-person business is tough!
 I need to be able to get the word out to potential customers that might find my content useful and one of the most effective ways to do that is via advertising.